sarapple/make/README.md

 ### Generic HTML Header (specifies UTF-8)

 The header populates with generic header content in English.
-This function is recommended
+This function is recommended in your layout files.

 ```erb
 <head>